Coco0304/Coco0304.github.io/_posts/2022-11-04-attention.md

 ![](http://siyue-zhang.github.io/images/attention/tf_blk.png)

 A Transformer is a sequence of transformer blocks.
 Pretraining and fine-tuning become the mainstream paradigm of language task workflow.
-Companies are working on larger datasets and more transformer layers.
+Companies are working on larger datasets and deeper layers.

 ![](http://siyue-zhang.github.io/images/attention/tf_m.png)